WGVU-TV: Expansion to Kalamazoo and new studios in Grand Rapids

-Grand Valley State began a campaign in 1985 to build a nine-story campus in downtown Grand Rapids, with studio facilities for WGVC-TV included.
+Grand Valley State began a campaign in 1985 to build a nine-story campus in downtown Grand Rapids, which included studios for WGVC-TV.
 Gerald Elliott, a former program host at channel 35, had noted as early as 1977 that the Manitou Hall facility was inadequate and of lesser quality than the television production studios at Western Michigan University, which did not have a station at all.
-After Grand Valley State College and three other Michigan state colleges were renamed as state universities in November 1987, WGVC-TV became WGVU-TV beginning December 14, 1987.
+Grand Valley State College and three other Michigan state colleges were upgraded to university status in November 1987, and WGVC-TV became WGVU-TV beginning December 14, 1987.
 The Meijer Public Broadcast Center opened in April 1988, offering 50% more studio space and two full editing studios; WGVC-TV began broadcasting in stereo, including local stereo origination capability, though the Kalamazoo transmitter was not equipped for stereo until 1994.
 The new facility was named for Frederik Meijer, whose family donated the largest portion of the first $2 million raised.

 For its first fifteen years of existence, WGVU-TV was among the best-supported PBS stations in the nation by its viewers, whose contributions represented 70% of the station's budget.
 Community support increased by 10 percent or more in every year between 1980 and 1987, and in December 1985, the station had the highest average donation of any public TV station.
 However, after the capital campaign to move to downtown Grand Rapids, support cooled off, more in line with other stations across the country.
-Its local programming output trailed PBS stations in comparably sized markets; under general manager George Lott, who ran the station from 1979 to 1987, it largely ignored local production in favor of higher-budget national offerings from PBS and other public TV stations.
+Its local programming output trailed PBS stations in comparably sized markets; under Lott, who ran the station from 1979 to 1987, it largely ignored local production in favor of higher-budget national offerings from PBS and other public TV stations.
 In 1988, WGVU-TV had a budget of $3.7 million and a staff of 35, producing 63 hours a year of local programming.
 With a smaller budget and staff, WKPC-TV in Louisville, Kentucky, produced 144 hours.
 Lott's successor, Michael T. Walenta, was more aggressive in introducing local programming, organizing a weeknight 7:30 p.m. time slot in which five different local programs appeared on a weekly basis.
 The strip concept had disappeared by 1992, when the only regular local show on the station's air was the weekly public affairs program West Michigan Week.

 In 1992, Michigan's Department of Commerce ceased public funding for all public broadcasting stations in the state.
 Continued threats of cuts to federal appropriations as well as the end of direct state support led station management to prioritize diversifying funding sources.
-In the decade, WGVU produced the hunting series Spirit of the Wild, hosted by Ted Nugent, and distributed it to 38 PBS stations in ten states; in addition to other syndication prospects, it distributed coverage of Grand Rapids's annual July 4th Gala internationally.
+In the decade, WGVU produced the hunting series Spirit of the Wild, hosted by Ted Nugent, and distributed it to 38 PBS stations in ten states; in addition to other syndication prospects, it distributed coverage of Grand Rapids's annual 4th of July Gala internationally.